splunk/eventgen/documentation/SETUP.md

 ##### Container Installation #####

 First, you need to install the appropriate [Docker engine](https://docs.docker.com/engine/installation/#supported-platforms) for your operating system.
-Once you have Docker installed, you must login to [Artifactory](https://repo.splunk.com).
+Once you have Docker installed, you must log in to [Artifactory](https://repo.splunk.com).
 For your first-time run, Eventgen requires that you be able to pull images from Artifactory.
 While connected to Splunk's private network (VPN, if you are remote), run the following commands:
 ```
 $ docker login repo.splunk.com
 $ docker pull repo.splunk.com/splunk/products/eventgenx:latest

-# In order to simplify communication, create an overlay network to which the eventgen containers will be created.
+# In order to simplify communication, create an overlay network to which Eventgen containers will be created.
 $ docker network create --attachable --driver bridge eg_network

 # Bring up a controller node